vitorgitlima/sre-resilience/README-Bulkhead.md

         </dependency>
 ```

+## Configuration

-Then add a new configuration in application.yml
+add a new configuration in application.yml

 ### Semaphore